 - Repeated breaches of the school rules

+- Bringing the school's reputation or reputation of staff members into disrepute.

 - Any form of bullying

 - Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation

 - Vandalism

 - Theft

 - Assault or Fighting, including play fighting

 - Smoking including vaping

 - Racist, sexist, homophobic or discriminatory behaviour

 - Malicious allegations

 - Possession of any prohibited items (this is not an exhaustive list), these include:

-- Knives or weapons, or items that are used as a weapon e.g. a wizards extendable wand.
+- o Knives or weapons, or items that are used as a weapon e.g. a wizards extendable wand.

-- o Alcohol
+- Alcohol

 - Illegal drugs

-- $\circ\quad \text{Stolen items} \quad$

-- Tobacco, cigarette papers, vapes.

-- $\circ$ Fireworks

-- Pornographic images
+- Stolen items

-- Any article a staff member reasonably suspects has been, or is likely to be used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)